 Assessments, Child Specific Goals, and Progress Through Data Monitoring

+As 6 months of progress approaches, the ABA Supervisor will conduct further assessments to determine your child's improved strengths and the remaining skills they need to learn.
 From these assessments, additional goals will be made to help your child learn and acquire the additional skills they need.

 A failure is not always a mistake, it may simply be the best one can do under the circumstances.
 The real mistake is to stop trying.